prachinerik/wavemaker/README.md

 2. npm run build
 3. npm run dev

-Here is the link for the Front end repo: https://github.com/prachinerik/WavemakerFrontEnd
+Here is the link for the Front end repository: https://github.com/prachinerik/WavemakerFrontEnd

 ## Step5: Run the front end
 In the command line go to the folder where the project has been downloaded and run following commands: